Matt Philip

-He previously played for the Western Force and Melbourne Rebels in Super Rugby, and signed with the New South Wales Waratahs ahead of the British & Irish Lions tour in 2025.
+Matt Philip (born 7 March 1994) is an Australian rugby union footballer who currently plays as a lock for the New South Wales Waratahs in the Super Rugby and the Australia national team.
+In 2026 Philip, whom was born in Sydney, was named team captain of the Waratahs for the first time.
+Philip previously played for the Melbourne Rebels and the Western Force in the Super Rugby; French Top 14 side Pau; and Japanese team Yokohama Canon Eagles.
+Philip made his international debut in 2017 for Australia, having previously represented Australia in schoolboys rugby, and the Australia under-20s team.

 Early life

-Philip hails from New South Wales and represented Australia at schoolboy level in 2012, and under-20 level in 2014.
+Philip was born and raised on Sydney's Northern Beaches in suburb of Mona Vale, New South Wales, Australia.
+He attended St Augustine's College, Sydney.
+Philip represented Australia at schoolboy level in 2012, and under-20 level in 2014.

 Rugby career

 Philip initially made his way in the game turning out for Sydney University in the Shute Shield where his form earned him a call-up to the Sydney Stars squad ahead of the inaugural National Rugby Championship in 2014.
 He made 15 appearances for the Stars across two seasons and scored two tries in that time.

 Philip's rise to the Super Rugby level was a swift one as an injury crisis in the Force's second row saw him cross Australia from Sydney to Perth to train with them during the 2016 mid-year rugby union internationals break.
 He was subsequently named in the Force's squad for their two-match tour of South Africa and debuted as an early blood replacement for Rory Walton in the game against the in Bloemfontein.
 He made three substitute appearances in total during the 2016 Super Rugby season.
 Later in 2016, he joined in the Mitre 10 Cup.

 In 2017, Philip was a first-choice starter at lock for the Force.
 After his strong performances for Perth Spirit in the NRC, he was invited into the Barbarians team to play Australia in Sydney, and then selected the Australian squad for the 2017 Wallabies tour.
 He made his test debut for Australia in the team's win against on 4 November 2017, replacing lock Adam Coleman in the second half.